RickCarlino/obsidian-notes/public-obsidian-notes/Korean Language/Study Plans.md

 #### Continuing Korean Studies
 Write a paragraph in Korean about all my Korean language studies.
 #### KoalaSRS Progress

+#### February 2024

+ - Gave a talk at Fox.Build AI night
+ - Birthday
+ - Emily play
+ - Port FSRS to TS / New scheduler
+ - Toy SRS app
+ - Learned about k-means clustering / vector embeddings
+ - First email conversation with a Koala user
+ -
 ### January 2024
   - Not much, huge storm, keeping chickens
   - The month was basically a long COVID infection, a blizzard and the Worth national death march project.